microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/README.md

 - My engagements and profile flows load for the signed-in user.
 - Required role-based visibility and table permissions work as expected.

+If the first browser session shows unauthorized or access denied after deployment, validate with a fresh session by using an InPrivate/incognito window or signing out and back in.
+If the issue persists, recheck table-permission role patching and target-site metadata.

 For localized sites, confirm the deployed page contains `#ve-bootstrap-data` and that `window.__VE_LOCALE`, `window.__VE_LANGUAGES`, and `window.__VE_STRINGS` are populated for the active language.
 Metadata-only snippet checks are not enough to prove the runtime is localized.

 ### Power Pages asset caching